 Could this mean that Google could rely on Xiaomi more at some point?

-It’d of course be one almighty turn in fortunes if it did.
+It’d, of course, be one almighty turn in fortunes if it did.
 To continue the poker analogy, it would be like a player sitting at the final table with one chip, and the player opposite with $87.3 billion, but the single-chip player would eventually be the winner.
-That’s as unlikely as it gets, but they will sure become a more integral part of the Google mobile bow.
+That’s as unlikely as it gets, but they will surely become a more integral part of the Google mobile bow.

-At the moment, there’s no doubt Samsung are Google’s allies at the table.
-They hold all the aces between them as the top software in Android and the top manufacturer in Samsung, who shipped 78.3 million devices in the final quarter of last year alone.
+At the moment, there’s no doubt Samsung is Google’s ally at the table.
+They hold all the aces between them as the top software in Android and the top manufacturer in Samsung, which shipped 78.3 million devices in the final quarter of last year alone.

 That relationship has just been extended for another ten years, perhaps keeping Samsung as the premier manufacturer for the next decade.
 But with Xiaomi rising and expected to land in Europe at some point this year, Google’s bankroll could be the biggest on the metaphorical poker table by a considerable amount.